What’s New for UserLock 11

 Combined with UserLock’s Multi-Factor Authentication (MFA) organizations can now retain Windows Server AD as their identity management solution - while extending it to work with the cloud.

-Supporting both Security Assertion Markup Language 2.0 (SAML) and OpenID Connect (OIDC) protocols to enable federated authentication of Microsoft 365 and other cloud applications, administrators can easily configure each cloud application directly from the UserLock console.
+Supporting Security Assertion Markup Language 2.0 (SAML) protocol to enable federated authentication of Microsoft 365 and other cloud applications, administrators can easily configure each cloud application directly from the UserLock console.

 By combining SSO and MFA, UserLock 11 offers seamless access and secure connections to Windows logons, RDP access, VPN sessions, IIS sessions and cloud applications for all users.